Balint0928/quartz/content/Core Rules/f_Combat/f_Combat Actions/Disengage Action.md

   - action
   - combat
 ---
-When you take this action, your movement cannot trigger movement based reactions from creatures.
-Additionally, your movement increases by 5 feet.
+When you take this action, you can immediately move 5 feet.
+Your movement cannot trigger [[Opportunity Attack]]s from creatures until the end of your turn.